FilippoAiraldi/casadi-nlp/README.md

-# Nonlinear Programming with CasADi
+# CasADi-NLP: NonLinear Programming with CasADi

 **csnlp** provides classes and utilities to model, solve and analyse nonlinear programmes (NLPs) in optimization.